BrandonP85/qa-learning-lab/test-cases/login-flow.md

 3: in the drop down, select "login"

-4: under "returning customer" in the center page, enter user name and password
+4: under "returning customer" in the center page, enter email address and password

 5: click "login"

 6: This will land you on the "account" page (https://demo.opencart.com/en-gb?route=account/account&customer)

-Expected Results: the login should complete successfully
+Expected Results: the login should complete successfully, landing on https://demo.opencart.com/en-gb?route=account/

-Actual Results: the login does complete successfully
+Actual Results: the login does complete successfully; lands on https://demo.opencart.com/en-gb?route=account/

 Status: PASS